 Listen, observe feel and do, are the four key elements I use to create and play spontaneous music.

-Our lives unfold simultaneously on the inside and outside, often the resulting turmoil pulls us in opposite directions.
-It is sometimes difficult to be detached and observe ones-self, with awareness but is well worth investing time to the process, it is worth the effort.
-Moment to moment choices we make moment to moment determines the path we take.
+Our lives unfold simultaneously on the inside and outside, often the resulting turmoil pulls us in many opposing directions.
+Sometimes it’s difficult to be detached and observe ones-self, with awareness but is well worth investing time to the process, it is worth the effort.
+Moment to moment choices we make determines the path we take.

-Whilst following a path creating solo flute music, I’ve also enjoyed sharing and collaborating with many other wonderful and great musicians, those experiences have been so intensely personal, they have become universal.
+Whilst following this path of creating solo flute music, I’ve also enjoyed sharing and collaborating with many other wonderful and great musicians, those experiences have also been so intensely personal, they become universal.

 Collaboration, for me, means a willingness to adapt to and be sympathetic to other people’s styles and ideas; this gives rise to the creation of something much greater than the sum total of the parts.
 See Redgold for musical samples.